MicrosoftDocs/visualstudio-docs/docs/extensibility/xaml-designer-extensibility-migration.md

 ## Feature providers and Model API

-Feature providers are implemented in extension assemblies and loaded in the Visual Studio process. `FeatureAttribute` will continue to reference feature provider types directly using `typeof()`.
+Feature providers are implemented in extension assemblies and loaded in the Visual Studio process. `FeatureAttribute` will continue to reference feature provider types directly using [typeof](/dotnet/csharp/language-reference/keywords/typeof).

 Because feature providers are now loaded in a process different from the actual runtime code and control libraries, they are no longer able to access runtime objects directly.
 Instead, all such interactions must be converted to use the corresponding Model-based APIs.
-The Model API has been updated, and access to <xref:System.Type> or [object](/dotnet/csharp/language-reference/keywords/object) is either no longer available or has been replaced with `TypeIdentifier` and `TypeDefinition`.
+The Model API has been updated, and access to <xref:System.Type> or <xref:System.Object> is either no longer available or has been replaced with `TypeIdentifier` and `TypeDefinition`.

 `TypeIdentifier` represents a string without an assembly name identifying a type.
 A `TypeIdenfifier` can be resolved to a `TypeDefinition` to query additional information about the type. `TypeDefinition` instances can't be cached in extension code.